If You Owe Taxes To The IRS

 Unless the IRS agrees to a resolution on your account,the wage garnishment will remain in effect

 Until the tax balance plus any penalties and interest is paid in full.
 The IRS will also keep any future tax refunds you have and apply them to the past due balance.
 Outside of setting up payment plans there are different scenarios that could release a wage garnishment.
 If your Collection Statute Expiration Dates, or CSED’s, have expired, the IRS will have to release the garnishment.
 A Collections Statute Expiration Date is figured for each year that a balance is present.
 The IRS has until to that expiration date to attempt to collect money in order to satisfy the taxes owed.
 Usually these dates are 10 years from the date your tax return was filed.
 If you file bankruptcy, then that would be a qualifying event that would remove the wage garnishment.
-Keep in mind that tax debt is not usually discharged in bankruptcy.
+Keep in mind that tax liability is not usually discharged in bankruptcy.
 The reason a wage garnishment would be released during bankruptcy is because you can prove a financial hardship.

 What Is Needed To File an Appeal?

 If you think that you are in jeopardy of having your wages garnished by the IRS, you should contact an expert tax professional immediately.
 Omni Tax Help specializes in settlements with the IRS.
 We take any type of levy action seriously.
 We will work hard on your behalf to secure your assets and wages.
 If your account has hit the stages of wage garnishment then it means that other aggressive collection actions are not far behind.
 This could include bank levies and seizure of your property.